2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 Situation:

-A small accounting practice with 10 employees in a 2,500 square foot single-floor office experienced slowdowns during tax season when multiple staff members transferred large client files to the central NAS simultaneously.
-Investigation revealed the office had Cat5e cabling installed in 2015, and the firm was still using a basic 1G switch from the same era.
-They had recently upgraded to WiFi 5 access points but noticed underwhelming performance.
+A small accounting practice with 10 endpoints in a 2,500 sq ft single-floor office experiences slowdowns during tax season when multiple staff members transfer large client files to the central NAS simultaneously.
+The office has Cat5e cabling installed in 2015 and a basic 1GbE switch from the same era.

 Solution: